rajdor/gen_test_data/README.md

-# gen_data_msqly
+# gen_test_data
-This application is designed to provide a reusable schema and data for testing the performance and interoperability of systems, databases an/or applications only.
+This project is designed to provide a reusable schema and data for testing the performance and interoperability of systems, databases an/or applications only.

 Following the steps below will provide you with a datamodel created in your mySQL database with the means to generate random data.